ManageIQ/manageiq.org/site/_posts/2018-01-31-troubleshooting-auth.md

     client running the browser used to access the ManageIQ appliance UI.

-    Also ensure the hostname assigned to the SAML IdP is resolvable on the ManageIQ appliance and the client running the browser used to access the MiQ appliance UI.
+    Also ensure the hostname assigned to the SAML IdP is resolvable on the ManageIQ appliance and the client running the browser used to access the ManageIQ appliance UI.

   - Unsynchronized system times